Storm threatens sea dyke near China chemical plant

 Over a thousand firefighters, troops and border guards rushed to prevent sea water from creating a bigger hole that could trigger a spill of toxic chemicals from the Fujia plant, said the People's Daily website.

-Chinese television news showed trucks and earth movers lined up to block the 200-metre wide breach with rocks and concrete blocks.
+Chinese television news showed trucks and earth movers lined up to block the 200-meter wide breach with rocks and concrete blocks.

 State news agency Xinhua later reported that the situation has been "brought under control for the time being," as the breach has been filled.